 The park currently provides a range of facilities for guests.
 However, some of these facilities need to be refurbished and or expanded consistent with anticipated guest usage as well as prevailing marketplace expectations and demands.
+New playground facilities have recently been established and additional proposed recreation facilities are included as part of future development works.

 Works that fit into this category include: